NethaniaPingka/StockAnalysis/README.md

 # Indonesian Stock Project
-Using Yahoo Finance API and Python to create an interactive analysis dashboard of stock prices.

-This is a Data Scientist and Analyst Project consiting of 2 files:
-1. Stock Price Prediction
-2. Event-Driven Stock Price Movement

-## Stock Price Prediction
-This is a time series forecasting project.
-The project tries to forecast the stock prices using historical data.

-## Event-Driven Stock Price Movement
-This project tries to predict stock prices by incorporating the occurence of certain events that might effect the stock market.
+Utilizing Python, SQL, and Yahoo Finance API, I created a thorough analysis on IHSG (IDX Composite) Prices using the last 5 years daily data.
+This project aims to analyze the movement of IHSG and find out factors that affect the closing price, and hopefully would predict the price and movement of IHSG.